 Dr. Miguel J. Romero, Th.D., Th.M., faculty member in the Theology and Religious Studies Department of Salve Regina University and an NCPD Board member, in commenting on the revisions made by the Bishops, emphasized the foundational principle of the Guidelines: “Christian reflection on the ordinary vulnerabilities and diverse dependencies of our bodies begins with the inalienable dignity of every human being.
 We are formed in the image of God, and have an immortal spiritual essence—for that reason, regardless of our particular limitations, even in the most profound cases of physical or cognitive impairment, each of us is capable of receiving and responding to the reconciling grace of God.”

 Dr. Romero, whose brother has a profound disability, in learning of the Bishops’ ratification of the Guidelines, noted, “Those of us whose lives are shaped by the rhythm and gait of disability sometimes experience, in ordinary parish life, forms of alienation and exclusion that reflects the brokenness of our wider culture.
-The Bishops have called the Church, once again, to remember that providing ready access to the sacraments and promoting full participation in the sacraments is integral to the way Catholics perform the unity and holiness of the Church held forth in the Nicene Creed.”
+The Bishops have called the Church, once again, to remember that providing ready access to the sacraments and promoting full participation in the sacraments is integral to the way Catholics perform the unity and holiness held forth in the Creeds of the Church."